-early Vedas were passed down from generation to generation
+The early Vedas were passed down from generation to generation

-by oral tradition.
-It was much later that a script was
+by means of oral tradition.
+It was only much later that a script was

 around 2000-1500 BC, its quite possible that it was composed much

 which were recorded over a period of time.
-It has several authors called rishis (sages)
+It has several authors,

-man.
-They provided him with his philosophy and acted mainly as a blueprint for conducting
+their common philosophy and acted mainly as a blueprint for conducting

 The Vedas are categorised as follows:

-and partly separate works embodying the philosophical meditations of the sages
+works which embody the philosophical meditations of the sages

 The samahitas are further classified as: